 Today, we will discuss the finish-to-start relationship.
 This is the most commonly used relation in the network diagram.

-Before we move into detail on the finish-to-start (FS) relationship, let’s understand the terms we’ll use.
+Before we discuss the finish-to-start (FS) relationship in detail, let’s understand the terms we’ll use.

-A lead is when the work of a successor activity is started before the predecessor finishes and is indicated by the “-” sign.
+A lead is when a successor activity is started before the predecessor finishes and is indicated by the “-” sign.

 A lag is a delay of a successor activity, denoted by the “+” sign.